kushtekriwal/Deep-Learning-Class/hw2/README.md

 To make everyone's lives easier, we are only asking for you to cover a few cases of convolutions.
 If you want to do more, you're more than welcome, but as soon as you pass the provided tests, you should be good to go.
 Specifically, you can make the following assumptions/simplifications:
 1. You will "technically" be implementing the cross-correlation, but everyone calls it convolution.
+1. There is one bias per output channel, similar to the `LinearLayer`.
 1. The input to the layer will always be 4-Dimensional `(batch, input_channels, height, width)`.
 1. The output should be `(batch, output_channels, output_height, output_width)`
 1. Convolutional kernels will always be square.